storageos/tutorials/docker-volume-plugins/000-introduction.md

 * Mapping containers to specific hosts (for data) is undesirable, as containers are expected to be portable and lightweight across hosts.
 * Storage needs to tightly integrate with containers and orchestration platforms, with APIs to minimize operator overhead.

-Licensed under the Apache License 2.0,  [feedback and corrections welcome.](https://github.com/storageos/tutorials/issues/new)
+Licensed under the Apache License 2.0,  [contributions welcome](https://github.com/storageos/tutorials).